Did you realize your vacuum brush could be harboring dirt? Do you want to know how to clean it properly?

 6. Comb Through the Bristles

-A good way to remove any dirt that is still attached to your vacuum brush is using an old comb.
+A good way to remove any dirt still attached to your vacuum brush is using an old comb.
 Hair and debris may be stuck even after all the cleaning steps — using a comb can untangle them.
-Simply run the comb through the bristles to complete this step.
+Run the comb through the bristles to complete this step.

 It’s Time to Spring Clean